rengokantai/psawscerdevopsenghaela/README.md

 ####26 Secondary indexes
 local secondary index: Has the same partition key as the table but a different sort key, can only be created when you create the table
 global secondary index: An index with a partition key and a sort key that can be different from those on the table

+####27 Creating DynamoDB Tables
+scan->return all items
+query->Partition key=, Sort key may <,=, or>

+create global second index: indexes tab->create index

+###5
+####31Setting up a virtual
+04:00
+For a net instance, set sg(NAT):  (actions->networking->change sg) SSH->22
+All traffic->from VPC, such as 10.0.0.0/16

+05:30
+create 2nd pri/pub subnet,this time we use NAT gateway instead NAT instance
+subnet->public subnet, create new EIP

+####32 Creating a database tier for the app
+create sg(web):
+http->10.0.0.24 (first public subnet) http->10.0.2.24(second public subnet)

+create rds sg:
+mysql/aurora->source=from previous sg(web)
+mysql/aurora->source=from previous sg(NAT)

+02:00
+create a new DB subnet group